sumitsingh306/splunk-gcp-functions/Examples/README.md

 # Example Configuration builds

-The files here contain scripts can be executed in a GCP CLI to build a full sample configurations using all of the functions in this library.
+The files here contain scripts can be executed to build a full sample configurations using all of the functions in this library.
 The following configurations are created:
 (Note that there are some common sections for these examples, which do not need to be re-run if one of the other examples has been created.
 This is noted in the scripts)

+To run the examples, you can either run directly from the Cloud Shell in the GCP console (click **>_** to activate Cloud Shell), or by downloading the SDK or Quickstart onto your host/local machine (see here - https://cloud.google.com/sdk/install)

+Make sure you have installed git on the host running the example scripts (GCP's Cloud Shell already has this installed).

 ## Example 1: PubSub